Featuring artcritical contributors in conversation with David Cohen and an introduction from Phong H. Bui

 Artist, writer, and educator Sharmistha Ray is based in Brooklyn, New York.
 Solo exhibitions include ABSTRACT FUTURES TAROT (2021) with their feminist artist collective, Hilma’s Ghost, at The Armory Show, New York; and the two part exhibition, we are all islands (2016-2017) at Nine Fish gallery in Mumbai and Mill Hall in Kochi, India.
 The recipient of awards including a Joan Mitchell MFA Grant (2004) and Montblanc Young Artist Worldwide Patronage Award (2012), Sharmistha’s art criticism has been published in various online and print magazines including ArtAsiaPacific, Hyperallergic, and artcritical.
 A graduate of Williams College and Pratt Institute, currently they teach in the MFA programs at Parsons School of Design and School of Art at Carnegie Mellon University.

-Art critic Barry Schwabsky writes for The Nation and is co-editor of international reviews for Artforum.
-His recent books include The Perpetual Guest: Art in the Unfinished Present (Verso, 2016), Heretics of Language (Black Square Editions, 2017), Landscape Painting Now (D.A.P, 2019) and The Observer Effect: On Contemporary Painting (Sternberg Press, 2020).
-Forthcoming are a monograph on the British painter Gillian Carnegie (Lund Humphries, 2020) and a collection of poetry, A Feeling of And (Black Square Editions, 2021).
-He is an Editor-at-Large for the Brooklyn Rail.
+Art critic and poet Barry Schwabsky writes for The Nation and is co-editor of international reviews for Artforum.
+His recent books include The Perpetual Guest: Art in the Unfinished Present (Verso, 2016), Heretics of Language (Black Square Editions, 2017), Landscape Painting Now (D.A.P, 2019), The Observer Effect: On Contemporary Painting (Sternberg Press, 2020), and the monograph Gillian Carnegie (Lund Humphries, 2020).
+His most recent collection of poetry is A Feeling of And (Black Square Editions, 2021).
+He is co-Director of Saas-Fee Summer Institute of Art and an Editor-at-Large for the Brooklyn Rail.